FortiGate

 ISDB Route.

 ISDB routes are configured as static routes.
 However, they are actually policy routes and take precedence over any other routes in the routing table.
-As such, ISDB routes are added to the policy routing table and can be checked via:
+As such, ISDB routes are added to the policy routing table and can be checked with the following command:

-SD-WAN rules allow to specify which traffic you want to route through which interface.
+SD-WAN rules make it possible to specify which traffic to route through which interface.

-It is possible to configure the SD-WAN rules to choose the egress interface based on a link’s latency, jitter, or packet loss percentage that you configured under Performance SLA, SLA Targets.
+It is possible to configure the SD-WAN rules to choose the egress interface based on a link's latency, jitter, or packet loss percentage that was configured under Performance SLA, SLA Targets.

-If there is a policy route configured for some traffic dedicated to one WAN interface and SD-WAN for another WAN interface, the traffic will go through the policy route ideally.
+If there is a policy route configured for some traffic dedicated to one WAN interface and SD-WAN for another WAN interface, the traffic will go through the policy route.

-Regarding the use of SD-WAN routes, make sure to remove the static route pertaining to the dedicated WAN links and also do not forget to remove the references of those WAN links.
+Regarding the use of SD-WAN routes, make sure to remove the static route pertaining to the dedicated WAN links and remember to remove the references of those WAN links.

 Static Route.

-When a static route is configured, this means to tell to FortiGate, 'When a packet is visible whose destination is within a specific range, send it through a specific network interface, towards a specific router.'
+When a static route is configured, FortiGate is informed: 'When a packet is visible whose destination is within a specific range, send it through a specific network interface, towards a specific router.'

 It is also possible to configure the distance and priority so that FortiGate can identify the best route to any destination matching multiple routes.